Snoop Dogg: World record for largest paradise cocktail

 At the BottleRock Napa Valley music festival on May 26, 2018, Snoop Dogg, Warren G, Kendall Coleman, Kim Kaechele, and Michael Voltaggio set the Guinness World Record for the largest paradise cocktail.
 Measuring 550 liter, the "Gin and Juice" drink was mixed from 180 1.75 liter bottles of gin, 156 1 liter bottles of apricot brandy and 28 1 USgal jugs of orange juice.

-Reported volume and content

-Time reported its total volume as "...more than 132 gallons [], according to Guinness...", following with an embedded tweet by Liam Mayclem via GWR (the Guinness World Records' official Twitter account), showing a reply from GWR to its own tweet stating "[t]he cocktail contained 180 bottles of Hendricks gin, 154 bottles of apricot brandy and 38 3.78 litre jugs of orange juice..."

-Mixmag, NME, and USA Today published the same content quantities as GWR's tweet. with Mixmag reporting that "[a]ccording to Guinness the cocktail measured at 132 gallons."
-NME states that the total volume was "...more than 132 gallons" and USA Todays European website states that "[a] Guinness World Records official was on hand to certify the record of the 550 liter cocktail."

-Billboard published that "...the concoction required 180 handles of Hendricks gin, resulting in a gigantic beverage...".